magnefique-studios/instrumentShop/README.md

 We now have a total of 6 locations !

-# Splunk Observability Cloud
+# DataDog access

-You must have the ability to send traces to Splunk Observability Cloud.
-If you do not have an account already, please start a trial here: https://www.splunk.com/en_us/download/apm-free-trial.html
+You must have the ability to send traces to Datadog.
+If you do not have an account already, please start a trial here: https://www.datadoghq.com/

 # Environment Setup Linux